eminnett/sample-shopping-cart/TASK.md

 # Sample Shopping Cart

-The client decided to open a hyper-focused online shop that sells only three things - jeans, blouses, and socks.
+A potential client decided to open a hyper-focused online shop that sells only three things - jeans, blouses, and socks.
 Each product has a corresponding product code and price:

 | **Product** | **Code** | **Price** |